Chapter 8 Advising Travelers with Specific Needs

 Travelers with Disabilities

-- Assess each international itinerary on an individual basis, in consultation with specialized travel agencies or tour operators
+- Assess each international itinerary on an individual basis, in consultation with specialized travel agencies or tour operators.

-- Consult travel health providers for additional recommendations
+- Consult travel health providers for additional recommendations.

-- Plan ahead to ensure that necessary accommodations are available throughout the entire trip
+- Plan ahead to ensure that necessary accommodations are available throughout the entire trip.

 Regulations and Codes

-Because of the act, carriers may not refuse transportation on the basis of a disability.
+Because of this act, carriers may not refuse transportation on the basis of a disability.
 However, there are a few exceptions; for example, the carrier may refuse transportation if the person with a disability would endanger the health or safety of other passengers or if transporting the person would be a violation of Federal Aviation Administration safety rules.
 (Travelers and their clinicians can learn more about these exceptions and other aspects of the act at http://airconsumer.ost.dot.gov/publications/horizons.htm.)
 Air carriers are also obliged to accept a declaration by a passenger that he or she is self-reliant.
 A medical certificate, which is a written statement from the passenger’s health care provider saying that the passenger is capable of completing the flight safely without requiring extraordinary medical care or endangering other passengers, can be required only in specific situations (for example, if a person intends to travel with a possible communicable disease, will require a stretcher or oxygen, or if the person’s medical condition can be reasonably expected to affect the operation of the flight).

-Many airlines voluntarily adhere to codes of practice that are similar to US legislation based on guidelines from the International Civil Aviation Organization.
+Many non-US airlines voluntarily adhere to codes of practice that are similar to US legislation based on guidelines from the International Civil Aviation Organization.
 However, these guidelines are not identical to those outlined in US legislation, and the degree of implementation may vary by airline and location.
 If a traveler’s plans include flying between foreign countries while abroad, one must check with the overseas airlines to ensure that the carriers adhere to accessibility standards that are adequate for that traveler’s needs.